insin/newforms/docs/validation.rst

 Form and field validation
 =========================

-For a guide to the various methods of customising validation and the order in which they run, please refer to the Django documentation:
+For a guide to the various methods of customising validation and the order stages of validation run in, please refer to the Django documentation for now:

    * `Django documentation -- Form and field validation <https://docs.djangoproject.com/en/dev/ref/forms/validation/>`_

-Selected portions of the Django documentation are duplicated below with JavaScript equivalents of example code.
+Selected portions of the Django documentation are duplicated below, with JavaScript equivalents of example code.

 Using validation in practice